Neuro-BERT: Rethinking Masked Autoencoding for Self-supervised Neurological Pretraining: Experiments

-\paragraph{Baseline Methods:} We consider two strands of self-supervised methods as baseline methods, namely \textit{contrastive-learning} based methods and \textit{autoregressive} based methods.
-Without loss of generality, for contrastive-based methods, we choose methods that utilize both positive and negative samples, SimCLR~\cite{chen2020simple}, SwAV~\cite{caron2020unsupervised}, and MoCo.V3~\cite{chen2021empirical}; we also consider methods that only require positive sample pairs, BYOL~\cite{nips2020byol}.
+\paragraph{Baseline Methods} We consider two strands of self-supervised methods as baseline methods, namely \textit{contrastive-learning} based methods and \textit{masked autoencoding} based methods.
+Without loss of generality, for contrastive-based methods, we choose methods that utilize both positive and negative samples, SimCLR~\cite{chen2020simple}, SwAV~\cite{caron2020unsupervised}, and MoCo.V3~\cite{chen2021empirical}; we also consider the method that only requires positive sample pairs, BYOL~\cite{nips2020byol}.
 We compare the results of MoCo.V3 using both CNN and transformer architectures since it is compatible with both CNN and transformer architectures.
-Additionally, we pick TS-TCC~\cite{ijcai2021-324} which is a contrastive-based method designed for time series pre-training as a competitive baseline.
-For autoregressive-based method, we choose MAE~\cite{he2021masked}.
-Besides the aforementioned methods, we also consider state-of-the-art supervised methods, SimAttn~\cite{josephs2020semg} for EMG tasks and AttnSleep~\cite{eldele2021attention} for EEG tasks.
-We provide supervised training results with random weight initialization of CNN and transformer backbones in Table \ref{tab:exp_network} for reference.
+Additionally, we pick TS-TCC~\cite{ijcai2021-324} and CoST~\cite{iclr2022CoST}, contrastive-based methods designed for time series pre-training as competitive baselines.
+We follow the data augmentations adopted in TS-TCC~\cite{ijcai2021-324} and choose random scaling, random jittering, and random permutation as data augmentations for contrastive learning-based approaches.
+For the masked autoencoding-based methods, we choose GPT~\cite{chen2020generative} and \textcolor{black}{MaskedAE}~\cite{he2021masked}.
+Besides the aforementioned methods, we also consider state-of-the-art supervised methods (as Sup. baselines), SimAttn~\cite{josephs2020semg} for EMG tasks and AttnSleep~\cite{eldele2021attention} for EEG tasks.
+We also provide supervised training results with random weight initialization of CNN and transformer backbones in Table \ref{tab:exp_network} for reference.